lpq29743/lpq29743.github.io/pages/index.md

 #### Publications

-1. **Peiqin Lin**; Meng Yang.
+1.**Peiqin Lin**; Meng Yang.
 2020.
 Hierarchical Attention Network with Pairwise Loss for Chinese Zero Pronoun Resolution.
 In AAAI.

 - Modeling zero pronouns and candidate antecedents interactively with Hierarchical Attention Mechanism
 - Using pairwise loss instead of cross entropy loss used in previous methods
 - Taking the constraint of correct-antecedent similarity into account for utilizing the chain information

-2. **Peiqin Lin**; Meng Yang; Jianhuang Lai.
+2.**Peiqin Lin**; Meng Yang; Jianhuang Lai.
 2019.
 Deep Mask Memory Networks with Semantic Dependency and Context Moment for Aspect-based Sentiment Analysis.
 In IJCAI.

 - Integrating semantic parsing information into deep memory network
 - Modeling inter-aspect relation for utilizing the information of the nearby aspects